gbmksquare/Resume/README-PDF.md

-I arduously follow Apple news and lastest Apple's latest technology.
+I arduously follow Apple news and lastest Apple technology.
 I like experimenting with new information, and share what I learned and experienced and have presented in 9 iOS conferences.
 I am always inspired by the elegance of user interface and delicacy of API designs by Apple.